 I think Eagle Mountain and Haynes may also be visible.
 They’d be to the left of the above photo, out of frame.

-The ruins of the repeater station on top of Graham were clearly visible from Balsam Lake.
-On a big screen, you can see them as a slight break in the line of snowy pixels on Graham’s summit.
+The ruins of the repeater station on top of Graham are clearly visible from Balsam Lake…

 I remember seeing Balsam Lake’s fire tower from Graham’s summit the last time I was up there.
 I love seeing one summit from another and then, later, reversing the view.

-Now that I know what I’m looking at, I can’t wait to get back up there with my long lens.
+Now that I know what I’m looking at, I can’t wait to get back up there with my good lens.

 Hike Out

-However, if you’d prefer a more adventurous descent, you can return via the more challenging (and more beautiful) southern route…
+However, if you’d prefer a more adventurous descent, you can also return via the more challenging (and far more beautiful) southern route…

 Balsam Lake’s Southern Ridge